YunanGao/BASOFR/README.md

 This folder contains all necessary files to fit the BASOFR model as well as reproduce all the simulated data and simulation results.
 The contents of this folder are as follows:

 * ./main_R_code/fit_BASOFR_Sim.R: code for producing the simulated data and fitting the BASOFR model with it
+* ./main_R_code/fit_BASOFR_Sim.R:
-* ./main_R_code/Replicate_Figure3.R: code for reproducing the result shown in Figure 3 of the original paper
+* ./main_R_code/Replicate_Figure2.R: code for reproducing the result shown in Figure 2 of the original paper
-* ./main_R_code/Replicate_SimulationResults.R: code for reproducing the simulation results shown in Section 5 and supplementary material of the original paper
+* ./main_R_code/Replicate_SimulationResults_noSeason.R: code for reproducing the simulation results shown in Section B of the supplementary material
-* ./main_R_code/MCMC_BASOFR_n500_SNR5_smooth.RDATA: MCMC chain to reproduce Figure 3
+* ./main_R_code/MCMC_BASOFR_n500_SNR5_smooth.RDATA: MCMC chain to reproduce Figure 2
 * ./helper_functions/dhs_sampling.R: functions that update the parameters of the dynamic horseshoe shrinkage process(DHS)
-* ./helpter_functions/Sim_BASOFR_BLISS_LP_P.R: function that runs simulations using BASOFR and all competitors shown in the original paper
+* ./helpter_functions/Sim_BASOFR_BLISS_LP_P.R: function that runs simulations using functional covariates without seasonality patterns using BASOFR and all competitors shown in the paper.
 * README.md: README file containing instructions on how to run the code

 fit_BASOFR_Sim.R is the main code for fitting the model.
 This code uses the following libraries: